Journal of the American Heart Association (JAHA) NOVEMBER 15, 2024

 Comparator Matching placebo daily

-Outcome Co-primary endpoints: (1) Disability-free survival (defined as survival free of dementia and persistent physical disability) and (2) Major cardiovascular events (defined as a composite of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke)
+Outcome Co-primary endpoints: 1) Disability-free survival (survival free of dementia and persistent physical disability); 2) Major cardiovascular events (cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke).

 Study Limitations